-Focus Area 1: Retain and Protect Retain and protect LNAs and other biodiversity values on City-managed land and private land.
-Strategic objectives Strategy Retain and protect ecological values on City-owned and managed land by formally setting aside land for conservation purpose and improving operational processes.
+Focus Area 1: Retain and protect LNAs and other native vegetation on City-managed land and private land.
+Retain and Protect Strategic objectives Strategy Retain and protect ecological values on City-owned and managed land by formally setting aside land for conservation purpose and improving operational processes.
 Maximise retaining and protecting high biodiversity values through strengthening the planning and development framework.

-Action 1.1 Introduce provisions for biodiversity retention and protection on private land in the local planning framework, including: 1.
-Integrating the Local Biodiversity strategic objectives and LNA mapping into the City's Local Planning Strategy.
-2. Introducing a new Local Open Space category for environmental conservation in Local Planning Scheme 4.
-3. Introducing a requirement in Local Planning Scheme 4 for rehabilitating land where an owner or occupier has caused or allowed land to be intensively cleared or degraded.
-4. Investigate measures and general provisions to retain, protect and manage biodiversity through the Local Planning Scheme 4.
-5. Investigate the inclusion of provisions for rural land uses in Local Planning Scheme 4 that provide for biodiversity retention and management, such as: a.
-Extending land use provisions to facilitate business opportunities that are compatible with natural areas (e.g., 'care farms' or conservation cooperatives); b.
-Providing flexibility in minimum lot size (where average lot size and/or total lot yield is maintained) to minimise the need for vegetation clearing and maximise vegetation retention.
-6. Preparing a Local Planning Policy for Biodiversity Conservation to provide for the assessment, retention, protection and management of biodiversity through the planning and development process.
-Action 1.2 Review and update prioritisation mapping completed in 2020 as shown in Figure 4 to assign or confirm priority ratings for City-managed reserves based on environmental significance.
-61 P a g e
+FOCUS AFEA 1: Retain and protect LNAs and other na land.
+Retain and Pro otect Action 1.1 Introduce provisions for biodiversity re planning framework, including: Integrating the Local Biodiversity s Local Planning Strategy.
+2. Introducing a new Local Open Spa Planning Scheme 4.
+3. Introducing a requirement in Loca owner or occupier has caused or a 4.
+Investigate measures and general through the Local Planning Schem 5.
+Investigate the inclusion of provisi provide for biodiversity retention a a Extending land use provisions compatible with natural areas b Providing flexibility in minimu is maintained) to minimise the retention.
+Preparing a Local Planning Policy f assessment, retention, protection and development process.
+Action 1.2 Review and update prioritisation map or confirm priority ratings for City-mai Action 1.3 Assess the adequacy of current planni identify and implement appropriate p changing the purpose (manageme include "conservation" (Action 1.1).
+2. for Reserves that serve both a con- each purpose on separate lots or a more organised (and may involve involve other government agencie 3. changing the classification of local reserve category (refer Action 1.1) p Action 1.4 Establish an operational framework w

-Focus Area 1: Retain and Protect Retain and protect LNAs and other biodiversity values on City-managed land and private land.
-Action 1.3 Assess the adequacy of current planning protection of existing and proposed City managed LNAs and identify and implement appropriate planning controls, such as7: 1. changing the purpose (management order) of reserves containing priority LNAs to include "conservation" (Action 1.1).
-2. for Reserves that serve both a conservation and recreation function, consider defining each purpose on separate lots or as separate reserves, particularly where the recreation is more organised (and may involve leasing arrangements) and/or if the conservation areas involve other government agencies or areas with significant environmental value.
-3. changing the classification of local open space containing priority LNAs or other biodiversity values to a new local reserve category (refer Action 1.1) providing for biodiversity conservation.
-Action 1.4 Establish an operational framework within City departments to maximise retaining and protecting biodiversity in the planning and implementation of City projects, comprising a checklist and internal guideline covering due diligence, project planning/design, project implementation, and operation.
+Focus Area 1:

+Establish an operational framework within City departments to maximise retaining and protecting biodiversity in the planning and implementation of City projects, comprising a checklist and internal guideline covering due diligence, project planning/design, project implementation, and operation.

-7 This action is to be informed by the land tenure category recommendations in Appendix 5 and is to be prioritised based on City managed LNAs with the highest NAPS.
+7This action is to be informed by the land tenure category recommendations in Appendix 5 and is to be prioritised based on City managed LNAs with the highest NAPS.